Gore Bay, New Zealand

 The cottage at 60 Moody Street that once belonged to Mrs. Eliza Robinson, wife of local runholder William 'Ready Money' Robinson, is registered by Heritage New Zealand as a Category II structure, with registration number 1769.

 Toponymy

 The Māori name for this place is Pāua pirau meaning decayed pāua.

 The place name Gore Bay is not an official name but is a recorded name that is probably derived from Gore's Bay shown on Captain Cook's map of New Zealand as the bay between Banks Island and the southern island, T’avai Poenammoo.

+Demographics

+Gore Bay covers 0.34 km2 and had an estimated population of as of with a population density of people per km^{2}.
+It is part of the larger Parnassus statistical area.